sergey-svet-melnikov/My-Tutorial/DevOps-22/Home_Work/04-script-02-py/README.md

 File README.md is modyfied and located at:  C:\Git\devops-netology File test1 is modyfied and located at:  C:\Git\devops-netology

+PS C:\Git\devops-netology> git status
+On branch fix
+Your branch is up to date with 'origin/fix'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   README.md
+        modified:   test1

+no changes added to commit (use "git add" and/or "git commit -a")

 ```

 ## Обязательная задача 3